 - Provides a structured framework to tie this together.

-The approach needs to be holistic, with buy-in of the individual and the organisation.
+The approach needs to be holistic, with a buy-in of the individual and the organisation.
 It needs to be bespoke to address the Company’s roles – reflecting the breadth and depth of skills required.
-It also should lay out the range of career opportunities, from entrant to senior leader – technical, business, behavioral and corporate competences, and specialist and management career options.
+It also should lay out the range of career opportunities, from entrant to senior leader – technical, business, behavioural and corporate competencies, and specialist and management career options.

 First, there is the risk that the framework is made overly complicated and its implementation becomes bureaucratic and cumbersome.
 To avoid this, it is advisable to start small, e.g. with a certain sub-set of the staff population.
 Also, make sure the number of competencies is not made too big with competencies defined too narrowly.
 Start with what is really important and define what staff need to demonstrate to show they are competent.
 At the same time realize that assessing someone as competent in a certain area always requires a degree of judgement.

 Secondly, building and implementing a Competency Framework is a long-term investment.
 We are confident that when done properly the investment will pay off.
 However, it needs commitment from the organisation and individual.
 It is key that time is made available, both from staff who are using the framework as well as from those who support its implementation (e.g. assessors, line managers).